Non-integrated defect relation for meromorphic mappings from a K\"ahler manifold with hypersurfaces of a projective variety in subgeneral position: Introduction and Main result

-Recently, M. Ru-S. Sogome \cite{RS} generalized Theorem A to the case of meromorphic mappings intersecting a family of hypersurfaces in general position.
-After that, Q. Yan \cite{Y13} extended Theorem A by consider the case where the family of hypersurfaces in subgeneral position.
-He proved the following.
+Recently, M. Ru-S. Sogome \cite{RS} generalized Theorem A to the case of the meromorphic mapping intersecting a family of hypersurfaces in general position.
+We note that the result of M. Ru-S. Sogome is a natural generalization of the result of H. Fujimoto.
+After that, Q. Yan \cite{Y13} extended the result of M. Ru-S. Sogome by considering the case where the family of hypersurfaces is in subgeneral position.
+However, his result does not imply the one of M. Ru and S. Sogome.
+In 2017, by using the ``replacing hypersurfaces'' method, which is proposed by S. D. Quang \cite{Q16-1}, S. D. Quang-N. T. Q. Phuong and N. T. Nhung were successful to generalise the result of M. Ru-S. Sogome to the case of hypersurfaces in subgeneral position.
+Their result is stated as follows.

 0.2cm